writing

 -

-I hope your week has been a good one.
-Here’s a new story challenge for you.
-Can you tell a story in 38 words using the following words in it somewhere: The previous challenge was to write a story in 63 words using the following six words in it somewhere: Here are your very witty
+It’s that time of week again – don’t they come round quickly?!
+Yes, it’s story challenge time.
+Can you tell a story in 66 words using the following words in it somewhere: The previous challenge was to write a story in 73 words using the following seven words in it somewhere: Here are your wonderful…

 -